GaloisInc/crucible/doc/tutorial/tutorial.md

 of command-line arguments to the solver.
 Any occurrence of `%f` is replaced with the name of the temporary file containing the CNF representation of the term you're proving.

+The `external_cnf_solver` tactic is based on the same underlying infrastructure as the `abc` tactic, and is generally capable of proving the same variety of theorems.

 Compositional Proofs
 ====================